Skip to content Skip to footer

 Ineh Festival of Ogwashi-Ukwu: A Radiant Celebration of Igbo Culture and Heritage

-Traditional dance groups performing during the Ineh Festival, highlighting the vibrant cultural expressions of the Ogwashi-Uku community.
+Traditional dance groups perform during the Ineh Festival, highlighting the vibrant cultural expressions of the Ogwashi-Uku community.
 Photo Credit: Gallant Reporters

 A Tradition Rooted in Gratitude and Renewal

-His Royal Majesty Obi Ifechukwude Aninshi Okonjo leading the procession during the Ineh Festival, symbolizing unity and tradition.
+His Royal Majesty Obi Ifechukwude Aninshi Okonjo is leading the procession during the Ineh Festival, symbolising unity and tradition.
 Photo Credit: Atlantic News Online

 Historically, the festival was a sacred event led by the Obi, the traditional king, to honour ancestors and deities for a successful harvest.
 Today, under the leadership of His Royal Majesty Obi Ifechukwude Aninshi Okonjo, it’s a vibrant community affair that blends spirituality with festivity.
 It’s a moment to reflect on the past, pray for the future, and strengthen bonds among Ogwashi-Ukwu’s 11 villages, including Ikelike, Umu Dei, and Ogbe Akwu.